When will my recycling be collected and what should the bags contain?

-These will be collected every week along side your recyclables.
+These will be collected every other week along side your clear bag recyclables.

-Blackbag(s)- Food waste, black plastic, film from ready meals or meat packaging.
+Blackbag(s)- Black plastic, film from ready meals or meat packaging.
 Crisp packets, contaminated paper and cardboard, nappies, plastic coal sacks and any other plastic items other than packaging.

 What if I run out of bags?

 A voucher for your next roll of blue or clear bags will be included inside the roll, approximately 3 bags before the end.